rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 At the time of the end, the king of the south shall attack him, but the king of the north shall rush upon him like a whirlwind, with chariots and horsemen, and with many ships.
 And he shall come into countries and shall overflow and pass through. ^1140

 He shall come into the glorious land.
-And tens of thousands shall fall, but these shall be delivered out of his hand : Edom and Moab and the main part of the Ammonites. ^1141
+And tens of thousands shall fall, but these shall be delivered out of his hand: Edom and Moab and the main part of the Ammonites. ^1141

 He shall stretch out his hand against the countries, and the land of Egypt shall not escape. ^1142